sara-sabr/ITStrategy/_pages/en/product-fw-guidance.md

   </a>
 </figure>

-### Appenix B - IT View of Job Bank's Family of Products of Products
+## Appendix B - IT View of Job Bank's Family of Products of Products

 <figure>
 <a href="{{ site.baseurl }}/assets/images/job-bank-product-view-tech.png">